jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually_2.rst

 review
 ********************************************************************************************

-* I gave the computer some commands to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`
+* I gave the computer some commands to :ref:`automate running tests for my Python Test Driven Development environment<how to run tests automatically>`
-* I made some folders_
-* I made some files_
-* I made a :ref:`failing test<test_failure>`
+* I used uv_ to make a :ref:`virtual environment<what is a virtual environment?>`
-* I made the failing test pass
+* :ref:`I made a requirements file_ for my project dependencies<how to write text to a file>`
+* :ref:`I installed pytest-watcher from the requirements file<how to install Python packages with uv>`
-* I made the test run automatically with `pytest-watcher`_
+* :ref:`I ran the test automatically with uv and pytest-watcher<how to run tests automatically with uv and pytest-watcher>`

 ----

 =====================================================================================================
-how to view all the commands typed in a terminal
+how to view all the commands I typed to automate running tests
 =====================================================================================================

 ----